Autistic supremacism

+Autistic supremacism and Aspie supremacism (in reference to Asperger syndrome) are supremacist beliefs that some kinds of autistic people possess superior traits compared to neurotypical individuals.
+The term was coined in 2010 by Mel Baggs in a blog post titled "Aspie Supremacy can kill."
+The term was subsequently popularised in US political discourse in the early 2020s by discussion and criticism surrounding attitudes expressed by Elon Musk and members of the Trump administration in 2024 and 2025.

 Definition

-The term Aspie supremacy was created by late autistic blogger Mel Baggs.
 According to the definition given by University of Amsterdam disability studies researcher Anna de Hooge, the fundamental idea of Aspie supremacism consists of defining a subcategory of autistic individuals (such as white-skinned men with Asperger syndrome who have a productive job) and differentiating it from other categories of autistic people and from people who are not autistic, by assigning to the category a superiority over all others.
-Hooge emphasizes that Aspie supremacism should not be conflated with autistic supremacism, since a conflation between the two "diverts attention from the systemic privilege intertwined with Aspie supremacy, and from the systemic oppression associated with being autistic".
+Hooge distinguishes Aspie supremacism and autistic supremacism, arguing that the former is enabled by social privilege while the latter is not.

 Autistic community writer Fergus Murray described the ideology as typically emphasizing the cognitive abilities, logical thinking, and specific skills of certain autistic people as markers of superiority.
 He described the mindset as frequently intersecting with broader ideological positions regarding meritocracy and hierarchical social organizations.

 History

 Anna de Hooge studied Aspie supremacism in a 2019 publication.
-She determined that the movement defined the superiority of individuals concerned on the basis of demographic factors which could include their race, gender, and economic value, linking the origins of this ideology to Hans Asperger's collaboration with the Nazi euthanasia program.
+She argued that the movement defined the superiority of individuals concerned on the basis of demographic factors such as race, gender, and economic value.
+She links this to Hans Asperger's involvement with the Nazi euthanasia program within which he claimed to have saved the lives of the autistic children under his care by emphasizing their economically valuable qualities (these claims were later disputed and Nazi documentation indicates that Asperger actively collaborated with the Nazi regime, sending children deemed disabled or "autistic psychopaths" to Am Spiegelgrund euthanasia clinic).

 Autistic community writer and organizer Fergus Murray elaborated that while Asperger advocated positively for certain autistic individuals he deemed valuable to society, his approach generally reinforced problematic hierarchies among disabled people.
-Murray and The Independent Washington bureau chief Eric Garcia believed that the development of autism supremacist attitudes often stemmed from experiences of social exclusion and discrimination, with some autistic individuals potentially developing such beliefs as a coping mechanism in response to bullying or isolation.
-They noted that autistic supremacism found particular resonance within certain technology industry circles, where it sometimes aligns with "tech bro" mentalities that emphasize individual genius and technological solutions over collective approaches.
+Murray and The Independent Washington bureau chief Eric Garcia argued that the development of autism supremacist attitudes often stemmed from experiences of social exclusion and discrimination, with some autistic individuals potentially developing such beliefs as a coping mechanism in response to bullying or isolation.
+They said that autistic supremacism found particular resonance within certain technology industry circles, where it sometimes aligns with "tech bro" cultural ideals that emphasize individual genius and technological solutions over collective approaches.